MasterCard and Visa accepted

 Giving through a Donor Advised Fund

 A Donor Advised Fund (DAF) is an account that may be established directly with a sponsoring non-profit organization, community foundation, or financial institution.
 A donor advised fund itself is designated as a 501(c)(3) public charity.
 Your contributions into the fund are tax deductible.
 You can recommend how much and how often you want to distribute money from that fund to the Reynolds Community College Educational Foundation.
 Your financial/ legal advisor can provide more information on giving through a DAF.
 Or, you may wish to contact the Community Foundation for a greater Richmond at 804-330-7400 to learn more.
-For any question about giving to the Educational Foundation, please reach Marianne McGhee at 804-523-5810 or email@example.com anytime.
+For any questions about giving to the Educational Foundation, you can call 804-523-5181 or email us at firstname.lastname@example.org anytime.

 Giving through an IRA